Timor-Leste entry requirements for Singapore passport holders

 Validity3 months from issue

-Requires invitation letter from Timor-Leste company.
-Apply at embassy.
+Requires invitation letter from Timor-Leste company; apply at embassy or online.

 Validity6 months